|Lismore||Session 1||Session 1|

 Introduces students to contemporary literary and cultural theories which will engage them in the central questions about the place of writing in culture.
 The genres of poetry, drama, fiction and non-fiction, as well as popular genres, are studied in relation to their cultural significances and their participation in cultural formation.

-Topic 2 Reading The Tempest over time
+Week 3 Topic 2: Reading The Tempest Over Time

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.